Grantas Vasiliauskas

-Grantas Vasiliauskas (born January 10, 1999, in Alytus) is a Lithuanian professional basketball player who recently played for Lietkabelis Panevėžys of the Lithuanian Basketball League (LKL) and the EuroCup.
+Grantas Vasiliauskas (born January 10, 1999, in Alytus) is a Lithuanian professional basketball player for Jonava Hipocredit of the Lithuanian Basketball League (LKL).

 Playing career

 Before starting his professional career, Vasiliauskas played in the RKL with SRC-Dzūkija Alytus from 2014 to 2016.

 In 2015, Vasiliauskas participated in the prestigious Adidas Eurocamp in Treviso, Italy.

-In 2016, he participated in the Basketball Without Borders camp in Lohja, Finland, along with his junior squads teammates Arnas Velička, Ignas Sargiūnas and Lukas Uleckas.
+In 2016, he participated in the Basketball Without Borders camp in Lohja, Finland, along with his junior squad's teammates Arnas Velička, Ignas Sargiūnas and Lukas Uleckas.

 In September, 2016, he signed a long-term deal with the Lithuanian powerhouse Žalgiris Kaunas.

 On 13 August 2024, Vasiliauskas signed one–year contract with Lietkabelis Panevėžys of the Lithuanian Basketball League (LKL) and the EuroCup.

 On 5 September, 2025, Vasiliauskas signed with Shinagawa City Basketball Club of the Japanese B.League.

+On 18 September, 2026, Vasiliauskas signed with Jonava Hipocredit of the Lithuanian Basketball League (LKL).

 National team career

 Vasiliauskas has actively represented Lithuania junior teams on the international stage and won medals multiple times.